 Whether you’re an established business looking for a brand refresh or a startup seeking to establish a strong brand foundation, brand audit services can be a key step in achieving your branding goals.

 Our Top Tools for Helping with Your Brand Audit

-There are several tools we use to help when we’re carrying out a Brand Audit.
-Most of these tools are web based, and have a free plan that you can sign up too.
+There are several tools we use to help when we’re carrying out a brand audit, and most of these tools are web based, and have a free plan that you can sign up too.

-It also opens up discussions around smaller tasks.
-These discussions form the basis of some great ideas for helping companies move forward.
+It also opens up discussions around smaller tasks, and these discussions form the basis of some great ideas for helping companies move forward.

-If we decide to press ahead with a rebrand, we use Pinterest to collate all of our visual research.
-We use it to explore ideas for new visual directions and branding for companies.
+If we decide to press ahead with a rebrand, we use Pinterest to collate all of our visual research, and we use it to explore ideas for new visual directions and branding for companies.

-It’s a bit of a “brain dump” in terms of we throw everything up there and see what sticks.
-We then discuss this with the client.
+It’s a bit of a “brain dump” in terms of we throw everything up there and see what sticks, before we then discuss this with the client.